ttoth1/PLC-test-2/README.md

 Since all rules pass the pairwise disjointness test and there is no lefthand recursion, my language is an LL Grammar.

 4. (5 points) Make sure it is not ambiguous grammar
+---
+In the screenshots folder, you can see the rules in the 5 LRtable files that show the grammar is not ambiguous.

 5. (15 points) Write a program that process all lexemes in a file by recognizing all tokens in a file, and produces a list of those tokens in order
     * If a group of characters is not defined in your language your program should print an error message stating what went wrong and terminate (stop running)
     * This program should be written in an Object-Oriented fashion